 Viatical settlements have grown in popularity in recent years -- as investments.
 But they're not without risk, and they may make some people uncomfortable.

 Viatical settlements involve a terminally ill person selling his or her life insurance policy to someone else.
 Imagine John, stricken with a fatal form of cancer.
 He's 36 and is expected to live only three more years.
 If he needs cash to pay for medical bills or just to spend and enjoy, he might "sell" his life insurance policy to Jane.
 If it's set to pay $100,000 on his death, Jane might pay $66,000 for it.
 That way he gets a lot of cash now and Jane expects to get the $100,000 in about three years.
 At that rate, she'd be earning roughly a 15% annual return.

 One downside of viaticals is that they're set up to have you rooting for speedy deaths and against medical breakthroughs.
 Also, there have been many instances of fraud with viaticals.
 (Some in the viatical industry will want to point out that they've cleaned up their act recently and many disadvantages are no more.)
-For more details, visit the websites of the Securities and Exchange Commission and viatical-expert.net.
+Here's more info, from the Securities and Exchange Commission, and viatical-expert.net.